yu-edwin/5500/markdown.md

 - [Item 2 - DONE] MUST - Working backend inventory system for wardrobe (Justin)
 - [Item 3 - DONE] MUST - Inventory should have clothing categories (shoes, tops, bottoms ...)
 (Daiki)
 - [Item 4 - DONE ] MUST - MUST - Uploaded clothing items can be turned into item descriptions with AI (Edwin)
-- [Item 5 - In-Progress ] MUST - Wardrobe allows for equipping one of each clothing type (Edwin)
+- [Item 5 - DONE ] MUST - Wardrobe allows for equipping one of each clothing type (Edwin)
 - [Item 6 - In-Progress ] SHOULD - Save multiple outfit combinations (Daiki)

 ##  Evidence of SCRUM Process